Why It's Time To Consider Long-Term Care Planning

 Medicare is now the primary health insurance provider to those 65 and older, and it is meant to cover acute illness, disease and injuries.
 With respect to Long-Term Care, benefits may be available (1) for possibly the first 100 days per benefit period, (2) in a skilled nursing facility or (3) when someone enters a facility within 30 days after hospitalization of at least three days AND skilled care is required to recover.

-However, Medicare does NOT cover custodial care, chronic care or age-related care.
+However, Medicare does NOT cover custodial care, chronic care, or age-related care.
 Not only could care be necessary for an extended period, but the cost associated with providing care for “activities of daily living” can also be extraordinarily high.
 Keep in mind that Medicare was created in 1965 when the average life span was just 68 years.
 The program was never DESIGNED to provide care for a "Boomer" generation with life expectancy now longer than ever.
 Changes, in some way, shape or form, are a near certainty...

 Medicaid is a joint federal and state insurance program that pays a large portion of Americans' Long-Term Care expenses.
-However, to become eligible for Medicaid, income and assets are taken into consideration and individual state laws require a Spend Down of one's assets to qualify for the program.
+However, to become eligible for Medicaid, income and assets are taken into consideration and individual state laws require a Spend Down of your assets to qualify for the program.
 Many states have proposed changes to Medicaid that could further limit eligibility in the future.
 Additionally, one's choice of care is also limited with respect to where care is provided and what kind of care is available.

 Perhaps the most critical issue is that demand for care is on an increasing trajectory and Medicaid continues lowering reimbursement payments to providers.
 This will almost certainly limit the future availability of "Medicaid Eligible" beds in facilities and create an environment where fewer service providers will agree to be part of the program.